whyevenquestion1t/tiny-llm/README.md

 # tiny-llm

 Still WIP and in very early stage.
-A tutorial on LLM serving using MLX.
-The codebase is solely (almost!) based on MLX array/matrix APIs without any high-level neural network APIs.
+A tutorial on LLM serving using MLX for system engineers.
+The codebase is solely (almost!) based on MLX array/matrix APIs without any high-level neural network APIs, so that we can build the model serving infrastructure from scratch and dig into the optimizations.

 We test the implementation against PyTorch's CPU implementation to ensure correctness.
 The main codebase uses MLX instead of PyTorch because nowadays it's easier to get an Apple Silicon MacBook than an NVIDIA GPU.
 In theory you can